d2alphame/derml/README.md

 	another_key = another value
 ```
 Note the blank line between the long value and the next key.
-Also note the whitespace before `|=` as it is a must.
+Also note the whitespace before `<` as it is a must.
+The initial indentation on the first line of the value will be stripped off while the initial indentation for the
+remaining lines will be concatenated into one space.

 #### Multi-line values
-If the value is a multi-line value, use colon-equals (`:=`) and follow with a delimiter.
-The delimiter starts from the first non-whitespace character after `:=` up to the end of the line.
+If the value is a multi-line value, use the pipe (`|`) and follow with a delimiter.
+The delimiter starts from the first non-whitespace character after `|` up to the end of the line.
 The delimiter on a line by itself (and possibly surrounded by whitespace) marks the end of the of the multi-line value.
 ```
-	multi-line-value := end-value
+	multi-line-value | end-value
 			This is line 1
 			This is line 2
 			This is line 3
 		end-value
 ```
-Do not forget the whitespace around `:=`.
+Do not forget the whitespace around `|`.
+All initial whitespace is removed.
+This implies that you end up with a left-aligned
+paragraph

 ### Keys
 The keys can be any combination of uppercase letters (A-Z), lowercase letters (a-z), numbers (0-9), dash, and underscore.
 So in regex that would be